-However, if you’re considering taking out a student credit card, there are some things you need to think about and be aware of before you do.
+But if you’re thinking of taking out a student credit card, here’s what to be aware of first.

 When you take out a student credit card, you’ll be given a credit limit.
-This is the most the lender is prepared to extend to you.
+This is the maximum you can spend and owe on the card.
 Your credit limit will depend on a number of factors, including the provider and your financial history.
-It’s important to know your credit card limit and not to go over this amount as this could affect your credit history and mean you may have to pay extra fees and interest.

-One of the biggest considerations to make when taking out a student credit card is whether you can afford to make the repayments.
-If you miss one, you could lose certain benefits or have to pay a late fee and this may affect your credit score.
+One of the most important questions when taking out a student credit card: can you afford to make the repayments?
+If you miss one, you could lose certain benefits or have to pay a late fee and this could affect your credit score.

-Some student credit cards may require you to pay the full balance of your card each month while others may only need you to repay a minimum amount.
-Paying back more than the minimum amount can help bring your credit card debt down quicker.
-It can also reduce the amount of interest you pay so it’s worth always trying to repay as much as possible.
+With some student credit cards, you may have to pay the full balance each month, while others may only need you to repay a minimum amount.
+Paying back more than the minimum amount can help bring your debt down quicker.
+It can also reduce the amount of interest you pay, so it’s always worth trying to repay as much as possible.

-If you plan on using a student credit card for a purchase costing between £100 and £30,000, you’ll be protected under Section 75 of the Consumer Credit Act.
-This can be useful if a company fails to provide the goods or services agreed, or the goods are not up to a good standard.
-It can also be useful if the goods or services were misrepresented.
+If you plan on using a student credit card to pay for something costing between £100 and £30,000, you’ll be protected under Section 75 of the Consumer Credit Act.
+This can be useful if a company fails to provide the goods or services agreed, for example, or if the goods or services were misrepresented.